Ahr Valley: Economy

 The Ahr Valley is primarily known for its wine.
 The wine festivals that take place in the various wine villages and towns from the beginning of September to the end of October play an important role in regional tourism, especially in Altenahr, Mayschoß, Rech, Dernau, Walporzheim, Ahrweiler and Heimersheim.
 The region and the Volcanic Eifel to the south are also known for the production of mineral water; for example, the iron-rich springs (e. g. the Apollinaris Spring) have made Bad Neuenahr into a spa town.

 Tourism has been a steadily growing part of the economy for many years.
 The area immediately around the springs in Blankenheim, but mainly the Middle Ahr Valley between Altenahr and Bad Neuenahr-Ahrweiler benefit from this.
-The county town has meanwhile become one of the three most popular tourist stays in the state of Rhineland-Palatinate.
-Among the villages along the Ahr, Dernau is representative - here its transformation from local wine village to a national tourist destination has been the most striking.
+The county town has become one of the three most popular tourist stays in the state of Rhineland-Palatinate.
+Among the villages along the Ahr, Dernau is representative - it has transformed from local wine village to a tourist destination.